graphcore/poptorch/docs/user_guide/pytorch_to_poptorch.rst

 ==========

 One important thing to note about using optimizers in PopTorch is that the optimizer state is encapsulated within the PopTorch model.
-As such, any change made to the optimizer outside of the model must be followed by a call to ``poptorch_model.setOptimizer``, passing in the updated optimizer.
+As such, any change made to the optimizer outside of the model must be followed by a call to :py:meth:`poptorch_model.setOptimizer <poptorch.PoplarExecutor.setOptimizer>`, passing in the updated optimizer.

 +-------------------------------------------------+